-3.5.1.1.5.
+3.5.1.2.3.
 Verified Interval

-This parameter is shown only when the terminal has been programmed as Approved and Class has been selected as II.
+This parameter is shown only when Class has been selected as II.
 The Verified Interval indicates if the approved increment size is equal to the displayed increment size or if it is 10 times the displayed increment size.
 This information is included in the data shown in the metrological line at the top of the display.